grahamwhaley/runtime/docs/architecture/architecture.md

 ##### `start`

 On namespace containers `start` launches a traditional Linux container process in its own set of namespaces.
-With Clear Containers, the main task of `cc-oci-runtime` is to create and start a container within the pod that got created during the `create` step.
-In practice, this means `cc-oci-runtime` follows these steps:
+With Clear Containers, the main task of `cc-runtime` is to create and start a container within the pod that got created during the `create` step.
+In practice, this means `cc-runtime` follows these steps:

-1. `cc-oci-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod we want to use to create and start the new container.
+1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod we want to use to create and start the new container.
-2. `cc-oci-runtime` sends a hyperstart `NEWCONTAINER` command to create and start a new container in a given pod.
+2. `cc-runtime` sends a hyperstart `NEWCONTAINER` command to create and start a new container in a given pod.
 The command is sent to `cc-proxy` who forwards it to the right hyperstart instance running in the appropriate guest.
-3. `cc-oci-runtime` resumes `cc-shim` so that it can now connect to the `cc-proxy` and acts as a signal and I/O streams proxy between `containerd-shim` and `cc-proxy`.
+3. `cc-runtime` resumes `cc-shim` so that it can now connect to the `cc-proxy` and acts as a signal and I/O streams proxy between `containerd-shim` and `cc-proxy`.

 ##### `exec`